 Data Protection Information

-Applications for all full-time undergraduate courses must be made through UCAS Apply.
-You can apply from 1st September the year before you intend to start your course.
+The other option to apply for full-time courses can be made through UCAS Apply, from 1st September, the year before you intend to start your course.

 - Applicants with disabilities or specific needs